 This stretch is approximately 8km, with a bit more up and down.
 From here you have a couple of hours in the (by Singapore standards) jungle, so be prepared, especially with water.
 Hopefully you see some wildlife.
 Take your time.

-Head up the trail through the golf link to Jelutong Tower (the views are worth the effort to climb) and Rifle Range Rd.
+Following the signs to Bukit Timah, head up the trail through the golf link to Jelutong Tower (the views are worth the effort to climb) and Rifle Range Rd.

 No views from here unfortunately.
 Beware of macaques (monkeys) if you have food around.
 Head down the path all the way to the bottom at the Visitor Centre and down to Hindhede Drive.